Frequently asked questions relating to NQT Induction...

 Will my induction be extended if I have been absent?

 The induction period is automatically extended prior to completion when an NQT's absences during the entire induction period total 30 days or more.
 In these circumstances the induction period must be extended by the aggregate total of days absent, for example if the NQT is absent for a total of 35 days, the induction period is extended by 35 days.
 Please note that when the NQT works part-time, only absences that fall when the NQT is contracted to work should be counted.
-In the case of NQTs being absent from school due to paternity leave or jury service the absent rule would still apply in these situations.

 See paragraph 3.5 of the statutory guidance on induction for NQTs in England.